Pharmaceutical Needs Assessments for England and Wales

-Health and Wellbeing Boards have a statutory requirement to update their Pharmaceutical Needs Assessments (PNAs) every three years.
-For most areas, this means publishing an updated assessment by April 2021.
-This is an important document that has implications on commissioning services and delivery of equitable, high quality pharmaceutical services.
+Health and Wellbeing Boards in England have a statutory requirement to update their Pharmaceutical Needs Assessments (PNAs), for Health Boards in Wales this is every five years.
+The PNA is important document that has implications on commissioning and delivery of equitable, high quality pharmaceutical services.

 Healthy Dialogues has specialist expertise in the production and publication of PNAs.
 We have developed a streamlined and systematic approach to assessing population needs and pharmacy provision.

 - Establishing governance procedures and protocols, project scoping and planning

 - Gathering insights from resident, provider and stakeholder engagement, including CCGs, LPCs, Healthwatch, Health and Wellbeing Boards, the local authority and the voluntary community sector

 - Assessing current and projected population health and wellbeing needs assessment

 - Providing a draft PNA document and delivery of a 60-day public consultation

 - Publishing and presenting a final report compliant with the latest Department of Health guidance and the NHS (Pharmaceutical Services and Local Pharmaceutical Services) Regulations 2013 to the Health and Wellbeing Board